Lifelong Learning Entitlement Conference 2026

 Chair’s Welcome Address

-Pro Vice-Chancellor, Education and Student Experience
+Pro-Vice-Chancellor for Student Education and Experience

 09:40 am